-Air Movement and Distribution for indoor climate control – why are these elements important, and how to get them right?
+Air Movement and Distribution for indoor climate control – why these elements are important, and how to get them right

 Air movement is one of the key six variables determining human thermal comfort – which also include air temperature, relative humidity, mean radiant temperature, metabolic rate, and clothing insulation.
 HVAC design innovations, energy conservation concerns, and new laboratory data on fan cooling and draughts have focused attention on the issue of acceptable levels of air movement.
 The transition zone from desirable cooling to uncomfortable draughts is a complicated function of physics, physiology, and human expectation.

 An important element of any building climate control system is the air distribution grilles and diffusers which are installed in the ceiling, walls, and floors.
 Their role is to distribute the airflow in a way that does not impact the comfort of the people living in the living space.